Key takeaways

 The longer the loan amortization period, the lower your monthly payment.
 That’s because the longer you spread out your payments, the less it will cost you each month, simply because there’s more time to repay.

 The downside to a longer loan term, however, is more money spent on interest.
-In addition, because the interest payments are frontloaded with a longer mortgage, it takes more time to really make a dent in the principal and build equity in your home — a factor to consider when comparing your loan options.
+In addition, because the interest payments are frontloaded with a longer mortgage, it takes more time to really reduce the principal and build equity in your home—a factor to consider when comparing your loan options.

 Amortization with fixed-rate mortgages